Saul-Gonzalez3/time-series-exercises/projoREADME.md

 6. Answer all the questions with statistical testing.

 7. Identify drivers of credit card fraud.
-Make prediction of wine quality using driving features of quality.
+Make prediction of credit card fraud using driving features found during exploration and statistical testing.

 8. Document findings.